Summary

 The sender isn't a generic email address but an individual, a high-ranking official from Microsoft's LCC (License Contract & Compliance) department.

-The notice will reference your MBSA agreement number(s) and will specify a renowned auditing firm - usually one among EY, KPMG, Deloitte, or PwC.
+The notice will reference your MBSA agreement number(s) and specify a renowned auditing firm - usually one among EY, KPMG, Deloitte, or PwC.

 What gives them the right to audit you?

-The answer lies in your MBSA and SPLA agreements - the Compliance Verification terms therein grant them the right to conduct an audit and obligate you to comply.
+The answer lies in your MBSA and SPLA agreements - the Compliance Verification terms grant them the right to conduct an audit and obligate you to comply.

 Do you have to react?